-When adding or replacing the coolant, be sure to use an ethylene glycol antifreeze with the proper mixture ratio of 50% anti-freeze and 50% distilled water.
+When adding or replacing the coolant, be sure to use Genuine Nissan Anti-Freeze Coolant or equivalent with the proper mixture ratio of 50% anti-freeze and 50% demineralized water/distilled water.
 The use of other types of coolant solutions may damage your engine cooling system.

-Outside to down to emperature Anti- freeze Distilled water
+Outside temperature down to Anti- freeze Deminer- alized water or

-°C °F
+°C °F neeze distilled water

 -35 -30 50% 50%